 Without a physical space for employees to contribute their time and resources to worthy causes, Duck Creek wanted to create a virtual space – to mirror their new working environment – and encourage participation from employees.

 When they first launched Duck Creek Gives Back, before the pandemic, they experienced “growing pains” because they did not have a centralised CSR space.
 “Having Benevity as our CSR platform has been helpful because it acts as a one-stop shop for employees.
 We’re able to do donation campaigns, find field volunteering opportunities, and create events for employees to sign up.
 I think that we’ve had better employee engagement since implementing Benevity.
 From what we have experienced, it is beneficial to offer your employees one place to go for all volunteerism and giving initiatives as it is easier,” said Sage.

 In the remote environment, bringing employees together in one space isn’t the only challenge.
 There’s also the difficulty of finding relevant volunteering opportunities to participate in no matter where your employees operate.

 Sourcing remote-first volunteering opportunities

-“As a remote-first company, we needed to have that centralized location that would allow for global opportunities.
-Without having a robust CSR platform, the team would have to manually identify employees to be the main contact in each of our regions.
-When we were going through the demo process with Benevity, I felt relief because the platform seemed great at identifying organizations that we felt fit with our mission and vision.”Sage Milton – Social Impact Lead at Duck Creek Technologies
+Without a robust CSR platform, we would have to manually identify employees to be the main contact in each of our regions.
+When we were going through the demo process with Benevity, I felt relief because the platform seemed great at identifying organisations that we felt fit with our mission.”Sage Milton – Social Impact Lead at Duck Creek Technologies

 While the boom in remote working has certainly brought with it a number of advantages for global companies, it has simultaneously presented new obstacles for engaging employees across countries, cultures, and languages.
 This is particularly true when it comes to volunteering, which is most impactful when done on the local level.